Random networks with sublinear preferential attachment: The giant component

-\begin{proof} Suppose that such an $\alpha$ exists.
-By the Krein--Rutman theorem (see, e.g., Theorem 1.3 in Section 3.2 of~\cite{Pi95}) there exists a eigenvector $v\colon {\mathcal S} \to [0,\infty)$ corresponding to the eigenvalue~$\rho(A_\alpha)$.
-Our operator $A_\alpha$ is strongly positive, i.e. for every $g\geq 0$ which is positive somewhere, we have so that $v$ is also bounded away from zero.
-Let $Z^{\ssup n}_{\tau}(dt \, dx)$ be the empirical measure of types and positions of all the offspring in the $n$th generation of an IBRW started by a single particle of type~$\tau$ positioned at the origin.
+so that $v$ is also bounded away from zero.
+Let $Y^{\ssup n}_{\tau}(dt\, dx)$ be the empirical measure of types and positions of all the offspring in the $n$th generation of an IBRW started by a single particle of type $\tau$ positioned at the origin.
 With every generation of particles in the IBRW we associate a score

-The assumption $\rho(A_\alpha)\leq 1$ implies that $(X_n \colon n\in\IN)$ is a supermartingale and thus almost surely convergent.
-Now fix some $N>1$, an integer~$n\geq 2$ and the state at generation~$n-1$.
+The assumption $\rho(A_\alpha)\leq1$ implies that $(X_n \dvtx n\in\IN)$ is a supermartingale and thus almost surely convergent.
+Now fix some $N>1$, an integer $n\geq2$ and the state at generation $n-1$.
 Suppose there is a particle with location $x<N$ in the $(n-1)$st generation.
-Then there is a positive probability (depending on~$N$ but not on~$n$) that $X_n-X_{n-1}>1$ and, as $(X_n \colon n\in\IN)$ converges, this can only happen for finitely many~$n$.
-Hence the location of the leftmost particle in the IBRW diverges to~$+\infty$ almost surely.
+Then there is a positive probability (depending on $N$ but not on $n$) that $X_n-X_{n-1}>1$ and, as $(X_n \dvtx n\in\IN)$ converges, this can only happen for finitely many $n$.
+Hence the location of the leftmost particle in the IBRW diverges to $+\infty$ almost surely.
 This implies that the INT dies out almost surely.